Visualizing Evolving Trees: Experimental Evaluation

 \subsection{Results}

 Both the visual and quantitative results indicate that the two new methods perform well overall; see Fig.~\ref{fig:dynamic_images_table_tol}.

-\textbf{Desired Edge Lengths: } The quantitative results are shown in Table~\ref{fig:del_math} and indicate that DynaCola does best.
-DynNoSlice is second best and DynaSafe is third.
-Dynagraph has the worst performance -- not surprising given that it is a hierarchical layout, which is forced to use some very long edges near the root.
+\textbf{Desired Edge Lengths: } The quantitative results are shown in Table~\ref{fig:del_math}.
+We use green to show the best results and yellow for the second best and indicate that DynNoSlice, DynaCola, and ImPrEd perform well.
+For the math genealogy 500-node tree, ImPrEd is the best.
+However, both DynNoSlice and ImPrEd have significantly larger running times (measured in hours, rather than minutes or seconds) as discussed below.
+Moreover, while ImPrEd does well on the math genealogy graph, it does not do well on the tree of life graph.
+For the math genealogy 500-node tree, DynaCola is the second best and DynNoSlice is third.
+For the tree of life dataset, DynaCola is the best, DynNoSlice is the second best and DynaSafe is third.
+DynaGraph has the worst performance -- not surprising given that it is a hierarchical layout, which is forced to use some very long edges near the root.

 \textbf{Compactness: } The quantitative results are shown in Table~\ref{fig:compactness_math} and indicate that DynNoSlice outperforms the rest of the algorithms.
 DynaCola is second best and DynaSafe is third.
 Here, Dagre has the worst performance.
+Although DynNoSlice performs well, it introduces many edge crossings as discussed later.
+DynaCola layouts have higher compactness than DynaSafe.
+The absence of stress-related force allows placing nodes closer even if the graph theoretic distance is higher.
+Consider a path, the layout will be a straight line if stress is minimized.
+However, a zig-zag layout will provide better compactness.

 \textbf{Stability: } The quantitative results are shown in Table~\ref{fig:instability_math} and idicate that DynaCola does best.
 DynaGraph is second, and DynaSafe is third.
 The radial layout performs worse in this metric because it rotates the subtrees as more edges are added.